laszewsk/mlcommons/benchmarks/cloudmask/experiments/rivanna/README.md

 time make data
 ```

-This command takes about 1hr to execute.
+This command takes about 1hr to execute on rivanna

 ## Run the code